RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Update-Tools.md

 :--------|:----------------------
  curl    | curl

-airgeddon uses `curl` to update itself and the WPS pin database.
+airgeddon uses `curl` to update itself and to update also the WPS PIN database.
 It will be checked at the beginning to determine if updates are possible.
 It's not mandatory to have it but it's highly recommended.

 ##### Important tips about curl and auto-update